How to appeal to a tribunal if you disagree with a Gangmasters and Labour Abuse Authority decision on a full or provisional gangmaster's licence.

 Time limits for appealing

-You must normally appeal within 20 working days of receiving the decision from the GLA.
+You must normally appeal within 20 working days after the date of the decision document from the Gangmasters and Labour Abuse Authority (GLAA).

-If your licence is cancelled with immediate effect, you have to appeal within 10 working days.
+If your licence is revoked with immediate effect, you must appeal within 10 working days of the date of the decision document.

 If you miss the time limit, you can apply for more time to appeal.
 The tribunal will decide if it can still take your case.